-4 SWD (2019) 1017 final.
+4 SWD (2019) 1002 final.

-5 COM (2019) 518 final of 5.6.2019.
+5 COM (2019) 503 final of 5.6.2019.

-- (10) In addition, the Governance Regulation requires each Member State to take due account of any recommendations from the Commission to its draft integrated national energy and climate plan to be submitted by 31 December 2019 and, if the Member State concerned does not address a recommendation or a substantial part thereof, that Member State should provide and make public its reasons. - (11) Where applicable, Member States should report the same data in their integrated national energy and climate plans and updates in later years as they report to Eurostat or the European Environment Agency.
+- State concerned does not address a recommendation or a substantial part thereof, that Member State should provide and make public its reasons. - (10) Where applicable, Member States should report the same data in their integrated national energy and climate plans and updates in later years as they report to Eurostat or the European Environment Agency.
 The use of the same source and, where available, of European statistics, is also essential to calculate the baseline for modelling and projections.
-Using European statistics will allow for a better comparability of the data and the projections used in the integrated national energy and climate plans. - (12) All elements of Annex I of the Regulation (EU) 2018/1999 are to be included in the final integrated national energy and climate plan.
+Using European statistics will allow for a better comparability of the data and the projections used in the integrated national energy and climate plans. - (11) All elements of Annex I of the Regulation (EU) 2018/1999 are to be included in the final integrated national energy and climate plan.
 In this context, the macroeconomic and, to the extent feasible, the health, environmental, employment and education, skills and social impacts of the planned policies and measures should be assessed.
 The public and other stakeholders are to be engaged in the preparation of the final integrated national energy and climate plan.
-These and other elements are described in detail in the staff working document published alongside this Recommendation6. - (13) In the final plan Malta should build on the positive interlinkages between planned policies and measures pointed out in the draft plan, and explore the more challenging policy interlinkages, notably between the decarbonisation, energy security and internal market dimensions with the energy efficiency first principle.
-The objectives under the research, innovation and competitiveness dimension need to underpin the efforts planned for the other Energy Union dimensions.
-Malta would also need to set more concrete, measureable and time-related policy objectives for all five dimensions. - (14) The final integrated national energy and climate plan could be complemented with more comprehensive measures to tap into the potential of interactions with the circular economy. - (15) The Commission's recommendations to Malta are underpinned by the assessment of Malta's draft integrated national energy and climate plan which is published alongside this Recommendation7.
+These and other elements are described in detail in the staff working document published alongside this Recommendation6. - (12) The interlinkages between the Energy Union dimensions are visible in the draft plan, but not explicitly mentioned.
+In the final plan, Czechia should expand on the mentioned interlinkages between the different Energy Union dimensions by identifying synergies within the decarbonisation dimension, e.g. biofuels and land use, land use change and forestry.
+Synergies between decarbonisation, energy security and internal market dimensions also in relation with the energy efficiency first principle should also be further explored, by explaining how energy efficiency contributes to the cost-effective delivery of the national goals security of energy supply and to address energy poverty, including clear timeframes.
+An important element for further consideration in the final plan is the planning of a just transition in relation to coal and carbon-intensive regions.
+The impact of climate change risks on energy supply is another relevant consideration.
+Similarly, the objectives under the research, innovation and competitiveness dimension need to underpin the efforts planned for the other Energy Union dimensions. - (13) The final integrated national energy and climate plan would benefit from presenting a comprehensive analysis on where the low-carbon technologies sector is currently positioned in the global market, highlighting areas of competitive strengths and potential challenges and pointing at measurable objectives for the future and policies and measures to achieve them, making appropriate links to enterprise and industrial policy.
+It could also benefit from a better interaction with the circular economy, emphasising its greenhouse gas emissions reduction potential. - (14) The Commission's recommendations to Czechia are underpinned by the assessment of the Czechia's draft integrated national energy and climate plan which is published alongside this Recommendation7.